A typical Hyderabadi auto availed for cheap commuting.

 She talks about getting married as a 13-year-old and how it took her some 45 years to break free of the demands of a home that couldn’t feed her, that killed her three sons and two daughters, all unborn.
 This is a war veteran, I am thinking.
-All the battles of life of a poor girl and poorer wife have been fought by her.
+She has fought all the battles of life of a poor girl and poorer wife.
 And here she is, next to me, having neither won nor lost.

-Her voice has an amazing clarity and although she is doling out information that is not solicited, she commands attention.
+Her voice has fantastic clarity, and although she is doling out information that is not solicited, she commands attention.
 Everybody is silently participating in her life’s journeys.

-A few minutes into her soliloquy, she arrives at the moot point of women being subjugated to perilous conditions at home even during pregnancy.
+A few minutes into her monologue, she arrives at the moot point of women being subjugated to unsafe conditions at home even during pregnancy.

-I suppose she is thinking of the girl who got out of the auto. “…And that is detrimental to the well-being of the unborn, often resulting into poor health of the child on delivery.”
-Yes, I am right; she is moved by that pregnant woman’s condition.
+I suppose she is thinking of the girl who got out of the auto. “…And that is detrimental to the well-being of the unborn, often resulting in poor health of the child on delivery.”
+Yes, I am right; that pregnant woman’s condition moves her.

 Before getting off the auto, she looks around and says, “Some of you who are educated can make a difference.”
 The others look away, perhaps in guilt.
 I look at the jasmine in my hand and realize what asphyxiation would mean.